Project on Race and the History of Science

 As a corrective, the IsisCB establishes a new project on Race and the History of Science in order to reorient our focus, where we seek out and include new material, new topic areas, and new communities of scholars that we have not engaged before.
 The first statement of this project was posted on June 9, 2020, and you can read that declaration here.

 Advisors.
 This project will have an advisory task force that will supplement the work of the IsisCB Advisory Board.
-Currently, this Task Force on Race and People of Color includes Stephen Weldon (Editor of the IsisCB, University of Oklahoma), Rayvon Fouche (Director of American Studies, Purdue), Sylwester Ratowt (Gainesville Georgia), Edna Bonhomme (Max Planck Institute for History of Science in Berlin), and Kristal S. Boulden (University of Oklahoma Libraries).
+Currently, this Advisory Board on Race and People of Color includes Stephen Weldon (Editor of the IsisCB, University of Oklahoma), Rayvon Fouché (Purdue), Sylwester Ratowt (University of North Georgia), Edna Bonhomme (Max Planck Institute for History of Science in Berlin), and Kristal S. Boulden (University of Oklahoma Libraries).

 Published resources.
 We will build the content of the IsisCB database by focusing on the addition of bibliographical resources related to people of color, race, and similar topics.
 Furthermore, we will find ways to bring these resources to the attention of researchers in the online Explore service (similar to what we have done with African Americans and science where we went through and brought together diverse material under a single keyword).